Course Grade Appeals

 If a student believes a grade received was not what it should have been due to error or deliberate action, the College has an appeal process under which the student appeal may be successively reviewed until a resolution is reached.

 The reasons for the appeal must be clearly stated.
 Appropriate reasons for a grade appeal include but are not limited to:

 - faculty error

-- grades having been assigned in a manner other than that stated on the course syllabus or other published course documents
+- grades have been assigned in a manner other than that stated on the course syllabus or other published course documents

-- grades having been assigned in a manner inconsistent with how they were assigned to other students in that course
+- grades have been assigned in a manner inconsistent with how they were assigned to other students in that course

 Note: Dissatisfaction with a grade is not a rationale for appeal.